AIDS...

 Most of these conditions are infections caused by bacteria, viruses, fungi and parasites that are normally controlled by the elements of the immune system that HIV damages.
 Opportunistic infections are common in people with AIDS.
 HIV affects nearly every organ system.
 People with AIDS also have an increased risk of developing various cancers such as Kaposi's sarcoma, cervical cancer and cancers of the immune system known as lymphomas.

-fevers, sweats (particularly at night), swollen glands, chills, weakness, and weight loss.
+Additionally, people with AIDS often have systemic symptoms of infection like fevers, sweats (particularly at night), swollen glands, chills, weakness, and weight loss.
 After the diagnosis of AIDS is made, the current average survival time with antiretroviral therapy is estimated to be more than 5 years, but because new treatments continue to be developed and because HIV continues to evolve resistance to treatments, estimates of survival time are likely to continue to change.
 Without antiretroviral therapy, death normally occurs within a year.
 Most patients die from opportunistic infections or malignancies associated with the progressive failure of the immune system.

 The specific opportunistic infections that AIDS patients develop depend in part on the prevalence of these infections in the geographic area in which the patient lives.